Configuring Nexus Repository Pro for H2 or PostgreSQL

 Ensure your maxLifetime is set to be several seconds shorter than your infrastructure-imposed connection time limit.

-By default, maxLifetime is set to 30 minutes (1800000ms), but you may change this by appending a line like the following example to your nexus-store.properties file:
+By default, maxLifetime is set to 30 minutes (1800000ms), but you may change this through one of the following methods:

 username=<postgres_user>